Safety FAQs

 CHECK YOUR INFINITE CAMPUS SETTINGS

 Please check your settings in Infinite Campus to make sure you are signed up to receive emergency notifications.
+If you need help, call the Infinite Campus hotline at (847) 842-3580.

 BE PREPARED WITH YOUR PHOTO ID